Neo23x0/log4shell-detector/README.md

   -f path [path ...]
 File to scan
   --auto              Automatically evaluate locations to which logs get written and scan these folders recursively (new default if no path is given)
-  -d distance         Maximum distance between each character -c check_usage      Check log4j usage before launching the sacan --debug             Debug output
+  -d distance         Maximum distance between each character -c check_usage      Check log4j usage before launching the scan --debug             Debug output
   --defaultpaths      Scan a set of default paths that should contain relevant log files.
   --quick             Skip log lines that don't contain a 2021 or 2022 time stamp